Ukraine ministry orders protesters to leave Officers Club building

-KIEV Ukraine's defense ministry ordered protesters on Tuesday to immediately leave a cultural center for the military which they had moved into earlier, the ministry said.
+KIEV Ukraine's defence ministry ordered protesters on Tuesday to immediately leave a cultural centre for the military which they had moved into earlier, the ministry said.

-Earlier on Tuesday an opposition lawmaker said three bodies of protesters, killed in clashes with police, were lying in the "Officers Club' building which is about 100 meters from parliament.
+Earlier on Tuesday an opposition lawmaker said three bodies of protesters, killed in clashes with police, were lying in the "Officers Club' building which is about 100 metres from parliament.

 (Reporting by Pavel Polityuk; Writing by Marcin Goettig; Editing by Richard Balmforth)